tecnajoao/SCCMDocs.pt-pt/sccm/core/clients/deploy/windows-firewall-and-port-settings-for-clients.md

  Se a porta HTTP for 80, a porta HTTPS tem de ser 443.

- Se a porta HTTP for qualquer outra, a porta HTTPS tem de ser 1 superior.
+ Se a porta HTTP for qualquer outra coisa, a porta HTTPS tem de ser 1 superior.
 Por exemplo, 8530 e 8531.